Do you understand the health benefits of exercise but have always struggled to maintain a routine?

 We used a little creativity to find ways to accomplish the same tasks through different means.
 The final result?
 Simple recipes became a little less convenient, but not any more time consuming than before.
 And much to our surprise the alternative options, like using a mortar and pestle to grind up walnuts, encouraged us to use a LOT of arm and grip strength for our food preparation.

 Would life be a little easier by using an electronic appliance instead?
 Most certainly.
 But it's been several weeks and we still have not felt the need to run out and replace our food processor.

 Ever considered how modern conveniences in your home might impact your health?
 Most of us haven't.
-We get excited to upgrade our tools into ones that require less work...
-But as we can see from the story above we lose a prime opportunity to use the incredible strength of our own bodies in the process.
+We get excited to upgrade our tools into ones that require less work.
+But as we can see from the story above we lose a prime opportunity to use the incredible strength of our own body in the process.

 We can keep throwing plenty of examples your way, but the moral of the story is making more work for ourselves throughout the day probably does not cost us any more time but helps us gain health without setting aside time for "exercise".